 You may still eat it if the tempeh doesn't have an odd smell or taste.
 However, after the continuation of the fermentation process, the taste will drops.
 An astringent taste also tends to come out.
 So let's not eat it when it has some strong odor which resembles the odor of strong ammonia or alcohol.

 Can I still make it without pulling off the soybean's skin?

 Hyphae are harder to grow in the unpeeled soybeans.

 If you make tempeh with unpeeled soybeans, the fermentation process won't go well.
-Producing tempeh that is fragile if you touch it even only with little force (the beans and skin are easy to tear apart).
-Therefore, it is not recommended to leave the beans unpeeled if you want to make a good tempeh.
+With the skin, the finished tempeh can be too fragile.
+Even if you touch it with little force, the hyphae on the beans and skin are easy to tear apart.
+Therefore, it is not recommended to leave the beans unpeeled if you want to make good tempeh.

 The tempeh smells like natto, it also has threads as we found in natto.
 Is it okay?

 There is a possibility that there is contamination from the natto bacillus at the fermentation process.

 Natto bacillus is not only in the natto starter powder, but it can also be in our environments such as soil and the atmosphere where it is possible for natto bacillus to grow.
 We need to clean up the working environment and working tools, boil and sterilize them before begin making tempeh.